mistweaverco/avd-terminal-ui/README.md

 ## Motivation

-I don't use Android Studio for developing application code, but I need to access the Android virtual devices frequently.
+I don't use Android Studio for developing application code, but I need to access the [Android virtual devices][avds] frequently.

 So it's annoying to have to either start them manually via the CLI or having to open up Android Studio just to start some virtual devices.